indian-devs/project-pizza-server/README.md

 ### 3. Commit and Open PR

-Once you are done with the chnages, save everything.
+Once you are done with the changes, save everything.
 It's time to push it back to the forked repository and making a Pull Request.

 Follow these commands to push changes to forked repository.